openaps/AndroidAPSdocs/docs/Configuration/Sensitivity-detection-and-COB.md

 #### Example - Oref0

-Oref0 - unabsorbed carbs are cut off after the specified maximum time
+Oref0 - the assumed effect of unabsorbed carbs is cut off after the specified maximum time

 ![COB from oref0](../images/cob_oref0.png)